• Play the sound file

 The Iran relationship adds some extra ethnic spice to Lebanon's multitudinous divisions.
 Persians like Squinty have traditionally looked down on Arabs like the Lebanese.
 One of the longest and most vicious wars of the last thirty years was fought between Arab Iraq and Persian Iran.
 Ah, the blessings of diversity!

 So anyway, there was Squinty this week in southern Lebanon, looking over at Israel — or as he would say, "occupied Palestine" — and telling the swooning crowds of Squinty-admirers that Israel will soon disappear.
-Quote: "The occupying Zionists today have no choice but to accept reality and go back to their countries of origin."
+Quote:

 By the time you hear this, Squinty will be back home in his own country of origin, Hezbollah will be further encouraged, Lebanon will be less stable, and the Israeli cabinet will be having another meeting on whether to nuke the bejasus out of Iran while they still can.